Blthrst/captchot/README.md

 ---

+At last you need to rename `config.example.yaml` to `config.yaml` and set up your configuration.
+You can learn how to get bot and bot token [here](https://core.telegram.org/bots#how-do-i-create-a-bot)

-After that you can use scripts from `package.json` and enjoy Captchot.
+After that you can use scripts from `package.json` and enjoy Captchot, for example:

+    yarn run start

 ### Integrations: